malpa222/portfolio/_pages/redteaming/in-depth.md

 }
 ```

 It's not important to understand what the code does, but rather to notice how much code was hidden by the syntactic sugar.
-It turns out that the for loop has a hidden conditional
+It turns out that the for loop has is in reality and infinite
-flow.
+loop with a hidden conditional flow.
 Morevoer, the `vec!` and `println!` macros are some handy shortcuts which hide elaborate statements.
-All of this is done to make it easier for the compiler to analyse the
+All of this is done to make it easier for the
-code.
+compiler to analyse the code.

 But how all of this relates to the static analysis?